paypal/squbs/docs/pipeline.md

 ```

-Explaining the fields
+Explaining the fields:

-* proxy name:  As you can see from above, myProxy is the name of the proxy which aligns with the binding in `squbs-meta.conf`.
+* `myProxy` is the name of the proxy which aligns with the binding in `squbs-meta.conf`.
-* type :  must be squbs.proxy to be recognized as a proxy declaration.
+* `type` must be `squbs.proxy` to be recognized as a proxy declaration.
-* processorFactory: A factory impl which can be used to create a proxy processor.
-(Processor will be discussed in a later section of this document)
+* `processorFactory` is factory impl which can be used to create a proxy processor (`Processor` is discussed in a later section of this document).

    ```scala
    trait ProcessorFactory {
      def create(settings: Option[Config])(implicit actorRefFactory: ActorRefFactory): Option[Processor]
    }
    ```
-* settings : an optional config object which can be used by processorFactory.(As you can tell from the above create method)
+* `settings` is an optional config object which can be used by processorFactory (as you can tell from the above create method).

 ### Proxy Processor

-Proxy Processor is used to describe the behavior of the proxy, like how to handle HttpRequest, HttpResponse, chunked request/chunked response, etc. It provides some method hooks which allows implementors to define their own logic.
+Proxy Processor is used to describe the behavior of the proxy, like how to handle HttpRequest, HttpResponse, chunked request/chunked response, etc.  It provides method hooks that allow implementers to define their own logic.

-You can check the [Processor definition](../squbs-pipeline/src/main/scala/org/squbs/pipeline/Processor.scala#L31)
+You can check the [Processor definition](../squbs-pipeline/src/main/scala/org/squbs/pipeline/Processor.scala).

-This Processor will be used along with the proxy actor (In this case it is `PipelineProcessorActor`) to perform the proxy behavior:
+This Processor will be used along with the proxy actor (in this case it is `PipelineProcessorActor`) to perform the proxy behavior:

 ![Processor](./img/Processor.jpg)